University strike: What's it all about?

 The union says the existing pension scheme is performing well, with member contributions more than covering pension payments.
 They say the method used for UUK's evaluation of the scheme is "recklessly prudent" and creates a huge artificial deficit.
 They want the evaluation done again, using a less cautious method.

 UUK says it is "inaccurate and misleading" for the union to suggest the evaluation is overly prudent.
-They also dispute UCU's calculations on how much lecturers will lose under the changes.
+They also dispute UCU's calculations on how much staff will lose under the changes.

 Both sides say they are keen to continue negotiations.